| Mission | Objectives | Current Board of Directors | Foundation Committees |

 (b) Neighborhood Organizations- Provides support to organizations whose emphasis is on strengthening and improving the community block by block.

 (c) Buildings – Provides support to identifying, registering on the National Registry for Historic Places, East St, Louis landmarks and preserving the historical character of those structures in East St. Louis.

 (a) Scholarships- Provides college scholarship awards annually to 5 area high school graduates.
-Goal in 2010 is to award $10,000 annually @ $2K per student.
+Goal is to eventually award $10,000 annually @ $2K per student.
 Designed to encourage the youth of the community to a higher level of excellence.

 Finance / Fund Raising Committee:

 (a) Plazas, Meditation Garden & Brick campaign- This is an ongoing component of the ELWK Foundation.
 Commemorative bricks are marketed to the public at $100.00 and $200.00 per brick.
 All commemorative bricks will be placed on the three plazas surrounding the Emma L. Wilson King Memorial Fountain located at Hall-Jones Park.
 1,000 commemorative bricks will constitute each plaza.
 The plazas will be designated by a sponsoring corporate donor for each plaza’s construction.
 Individuals or groups will in turn purchase commemorative bricks.
 A flower/rose meditation garden will be constructed on the east side of the fountain also via corporate sponsorship.

 (b) Corporate Support- Ongoing component of the ELWK Foundation will seek corporate sponsors annually to provide added capital for ongoing Foundation programs.